Shuaaa-j/JG-Portfolio/README.md

 *This layer establishes the threat context, user awareness standards, and the operational recovery playbooks mandated by enterprise compliance frameworks.*

 *   **The Paradox of Digital Literacy: The Role of the Cyber Hygiene Gap in Increasing Social Engineering Susceptibility Among Young Adults in the UAE:**
-    A quantitative multi-phase study ($N=113$) authored by Joshua Renzo Gofulco[cite: 2].
-Grounded in Protection Motivation Theory (PMT), the research maps how technical proficiency induces an overconfidence bias that collapses threat appraisals under psychological levers of Authority and Urgency[cite: 2].
+    A quantitative multi-phase study ($N=113$) authored by Joshua Renzo Gofulco.
+Grounded in Protection Motivation Theory (PMT), the research maps how technical proficiency induces an overconfidence bias that collapses threat appraisals under psychological levers of Authority and Urgency.
     *   👉 [View Research Paper](./01-Governance-Risk-Compliance-and-Law/Research_Paper_Phishing.pdf)
 *   **Evaluating Risk and Resilience: A Risk Management Framework for the Pingu Acquisition:**
-    Analyzes a post-acquisition "Compliance Paradox" to transition an organization from a flat-network topology to a structured Zero Trust Architecture (ZTA) and Defense-in-Depth (DiD) posture using a tri-framework baseline (ISO/IEC 27001, NIST CSF, and Cyber Essentials Plus)[cite: 3].
+    Analyzes a post-acquisition "Compliance Paradox" to transition an organization from a flat-network topology to a structured Zero Trust Architecture (ZTA) and Defense-in-Depth (DiD) posture using a tri-framework baseline (ISO/IEC 27001, NIST CSF, and Cyber Essentials Plus).
     *   👉 [View Risk Management Framework](./01-Governance-Risk-Compliance-and-Law/Risk_Management_Framework_Pingu_Acquisition.pdf)

 ---